jonezy35/NSM-Engineer/NSMENotes.md

         - /var/tmp - 10 GiB
         - /home - 50 GiB
         - swap - 10 GiB
-        - / - leave blank (do this at the end)
         - /data/stenographer - 500 GiB
         - /data/Suricata - 25 GiB
-        - /data/kafka - 100 GiB
+        - /data/kafka - 100 Gib
-        - /data/elasticsearch - leave blank (do this at the end)
         - /data/zeek - 25 GiB
         - /data/fsf -  10 GiB
+        - /data/elasticsearch - leave blank (do this at the end)
+        - / - leave blank (do this at the end)
         ###### Leaving the storage size blank automatically allocates the remaining storage to that mount point(s)

         - Click "Done" & 'Accept'